Blogs/Power-SEO vs Next-SEO: Best Next.js SEO Library Comparison (2026)

 Bundle Size

 Bundle size is usually the first metric developers check when evaluating modern Next.js SEO tools.
-Next-SEO ships as a single package that includes metadata components, Open Graph helpers, and JSON-LD utilities.
-According to BUNDLEPHOBIA, the library is roughly 11–12 KB gzipped (around 46.2 KB minified), which is relatively small for a full-featured React SEO library.
+Next-SEO ships as a single package — metadata, Open Graph helpers, and JSON-LD utilities all included.
+According to Bundlephobia, it weighs roughly 11–12 KB gzipped, which is reasonable for what it offers.

 For Example: